Mohammad-Osama252/Mohammad-Osama252/README.md

 - 👋 Hi, I’m @Mohammad-Osama
-- 👀 I’m interested in Python Programming, Data Science, Machine Learning and Deep Learning.
+- 👀 I’m interested in Web Development using .Net(C#), Javascript, Python, Flutter,SQL and so on.
-- 🌱 I’m currently learning Machine Learning.
+- 🌱 I’m currently working as a software engineer working on web and moble application.
-- 💞️ I’m looking to collaborate on Python and AI projects.
+- 💞️ I’m looking to collaborate with mid size companies to build their apps.
 - 📫 How to reach me mlosama252@gmail.com

 <!---